roaa-arafat/java-exercises/README.md

 - Week 2 Exercises
 - Week 3 Exercises
 - Week 4 Exercises
-- Employee and Person Classes
+- week 5 - Employee and Person Classes
+- week 6 - Employee

 ## Notes
 All exercises and examples are from course lectures.